-The Department for Education’s new strategy on education technology, announced earlier this month, aims to build the evidence base for education technology (EdTech) and help schools take advantage of the best products and services.
-Nesta, an innovation foundation and part-owner of BIT, has also recently launched an EdTech fund in partnership with DfE that will support products that tackle some of the challenges outlined in the EdTech Strategy.
+The Department for Education’s new new strategy on education technology, announced earlier this month, aims to build the evidence base for education technology (EdTech) and help schools take advantage of the best products and services.
+Nesta, an innovation foundation and owner of BIT, has also recently launched an EdTech fund in partnership with DfE that will support products that tackle some of the challenges outlined in the EdTech Strategy.

 It’s a very welcome announcement – technologies have already driven impressive outcomes for learners and teachers alike, and it’s high time for extra investment.
 The Education Endowment Foundation (EEF) finds that the average digital tool improves learner outcomes by the equivalent of 4 months of extra schooling (based mostly on research from several years ago; newer tools may well outstrip those outcomes).
 Meanwhile, the Education Policy Institute (EPI) finds that teachers who use information and communications technology regularly in class work on average 4.6 hours less per week.